Code-Institute-Submissions/Germany-Online-Guide/README.md

     * Have a friend try it out, too
 * Footer
     * Social Media Links
-        * Click on each icon to make sure that each link opens on a separate tab
+        * Click on each icon to make sure that each expected link opens on a separate tab
-        * Make sure that the expected links open up
         * Have a friend try it out, as well
     * Contacts
         * Click on 'Emergency Contacts' and make sure it leads to emergency-contacts.html
         * Have a friend try it out, too

-### Mobile Responsiveness
+### Mobile responsiveness

 * The live preview was used to check the devtools and the different screen sizes of each page

-## Bugs/Problems encountered
+## Bugs/problems encountered

 * Mobile responsiveness had some issues, when viewing 'inspect' to see the different screen sizes
-    * The way I set the backgrounds of some sections caused them not to fill the entire screen on different devices, so I changed the codes
+    * The way I set the backgrounds of some sections caused those not to fill the entire screen on different screen sizes, so I changed the codes
 * My mentor told me that my bootstrap codes were formated wrongly
     * I repositioned the rows, columns and classes for the backgrounds of almost each section, in the HTML codes

 ## Deployment
 I pushed my Cloud9 workspace to my Github repository called Germany-Online-Guide, through the command line.
-I did not use it so often, at the beginning of my project however, later as I kept progressing through the project, I was told to use it, after almost each change I make.
+I did not use it so often, at the beginning of my project however, as I kept progressing through the project, I was told to use it, after almost each change I made.
 Therefore, I have done so, until I finished the project.
 My Github repository can be found [here](https://github.com/Rian1010/Germany-Online-Guide) and the link, at which my website is published is [here](https://rian1010.github.io/Germany-Online-Guide/).

 ### Steps on how to push it:
 1. git add .
-2. git status (to check, if the right file/s have been added or not)
+2. git status (to check, if the correct file/s were added or not)
-3. git commit -m "text input of the description of what I have changed"
+3. git commit -m "a short description of what was changed"
 4. git remote add origin
 5. git push -u origin master
 6. Insert Github username